CENDARI/documentation/source/user/writing_arg.rst

 headings.
 Click on the button with an anchor and provide a name of the anchor.
 Make sure that this is either one word, words with no spaces in between, or words with hyphens or underscores.
-Click ‘Insert’.
+Click :menuselection:`Insert`.
 Then go to the section in the text which you wish to link to the foonote.
-Put the number of the footnote in brackets (i.e. [1]), highlight the number and then click on the chain symbol (*Insert/Edit Link*).
-Select the named anchor from the *Anchors* drop-down menu.
-Click *Insert* and then *Save*.
+Put the number of the footnote in brackets (i.e. [1]), highlight the number and then click on the chain symbol (:menuselection:`Insert --> Edit Link`).
+Select the named anchor from the :menuselection:`Anchors` drop-down menu.
+Click :menuselection:`Insert` and then :menuselection:`Save`.
 In the Read mode the link will work.
 You can do the same vice versa so that the readers will be taken back to the point in the text from the reference.